sergionovi/StockPortfolioGraphTheory/README.md

 # Organization:

 * DataCollection.py: Python code for downloading historical data.
 It does web Scrapping and saves a csv file with stock data for further analysis.
+* Abnormal Detection: LSTM implemented in Python with TensorFlow to remove outliers from stock time series.